ycexiao/scikit-package/doc/source/release-guides/conda-forge.rst

 #.
 Once the PR is merged by the reviewer (1) your package is available on conda-forge, and (2) a new repository will be created under https://github.com/conda-forge/package-name-feedstock/.
 Example: https://github.com/conda-forge/diffpy.structure-feedstock.

 #.
-Whent the PR is merged, the CI will automatically build the package and upload it to the conda-forge channel.
+After the PR is merged, the CI will automatically build the package and upload it to the conda-forge channel.
 You can check the status of the build by visiting ``https://anaconda.org/conda-forge/<package-name>.``

 #.
 Done!